Sports Medicine Facilities and Coverage

 Fellows provide pre-participation physical exams and sideline coverage for various high schools during football season under the direction of our orthopedic surgery faculty and team physician, Dr. George Canizares.

-Sports Medicine fellows staff the medical tent for three sprint triathlons (0.25-mile swim, 10-mile bike and 5K run) that take place in the area.
+Sports Medicine fellows staff the medical tent for St. Pete Runfest, a 2-day race event including 5k, 10k and half marathon. that take place in downtown St. Petersburg area.
 Fellows learn how to organize a medical team for mass events and coordinate medical care with community medical resources.

 Ovarian Cancer Race